AmberGi/PegasasBaigiamasisDarbas/README.md

 Expected result: the message "Jau yra paskyra su šiuo elektroninio pašto adresu.
 Prašome prisijungti".

 ### **Login**
-- Test 2 (logInWithNonExistingAccount)
+- Test 2 (testLogInWithNonExistingAccountInformation)

 *Try to log in with non-existing account information*
-1. Open login;
+1. Open login/register;
-2. Input email (tokioemailnera@yahoo.com) and password (nezinau);
+2. Input email (tokioemailnera@yahoo.com)
-3. Make password visible (click on eye);
+3. Input password (nezinau);
 4. Click "Login" button;
-5. Check if alert message is "Prisijungimo duomenys neteisingi arba jūsų paskyra laikinai yra atjungta.
-Prašome pabandyti prisijungti vėliau.";
+5. Check if alert message "Prisijungimo duomenys neteisingi..." apears;

-Expected result: the message "Prisijungimo duomenys neteisingi arba jūsų paskyra laikinai yra atjungta.
-Prašome pabandyti prisijungti vėliau." appears;
+Expected result: the message "Prisijungimo duomenys neteisingi..." appears;

 ### **Cart**
-- Test 3 (addingProductToCart)
+- Test 3 (testAddBookMedineKaukeToCart)

-*Try to add the book to cart*
+*Try to add the book Medine kauke to cart*
-1. Click on "Knygos"
+1. Click on "Knygos";
-2. Click on "Naujos knygos"
+2. Click on "Naujos knygos";
 3. Click on "Algimantas Cekuolis.
 Medine kauke.
-Mano tikroji istorija"
+Mano tikroji istorija";
-4. Click on "Ideti i krepseli"
+4. Click on "Ideti i krepseli";
-5. Click on "Perziureti krepseli"
+5. Click on "Perziureti krepseli";
 6. Check if the book "Algimantas Cekuolis.
 Medine kauke.
-Mano tikroji istorija" is in the cart
+Mano tikroji istorija" is in the cart;

 Expected result: the book "Algimantas Cekuolis.
 Medine kauke.
 Mano tikroji istorija" is in the cart.

 ### **Sorting products by max discount**
-- Test 4 (sortingProductsByMaxDiscount)
+- Test 4 (testSortingProductsByMaxDiscount)

-*Try to sort the products by max discount*
+*Try to sort the books by max discount*

-1. Click on "Knygos";
+1. Click on "Knygos vaikams ir paaugliams";
-2. Click on "Vaiku ir jaunimo literatura";
+2. Click on "Paaugliams ir jaunimui";
 3. Click on "Prekiu rikiavimas";
 4. Click on "Didziausia nuolaida";
-5. Check if the book are sorted by max discount;
+5. Check if the book are sorted by max discount (-80%);

-Expected result: the books are sorted by max discount.
+Expected result: the books are sorted by max discount(-80%).

 ### **GiftCard**
-- Test 5 (addingGiftCardToCart)
+- Test 5 (testAddBlackDizainGiftCardToCart)

-*Try to add the book form new books to cart*
+*Try to add gift card black dizain to cart*
 1. Click on "Dovanu kuponai";
 2. Click on "El. dovanų kuponas vaikiškas (tamsus)";
 3. Click on "5,00 Eur";